Table of contents

 Laws and regulations make the MoJ and its employees responsible for managing information.
 Some examples include:

-• Data Protection Act and General Data Protection Regulation.
+• Data Protection Act 2018 and UK General Data Protection Regulation.

 When we receive a request for information, we need to know where we hold all the relevant information.
 Storing business information on appropriate MoJ systems helps us, because: